jonhoo/onwards/README.md

 meaning there is no always-on server cost.
 It keeps no access statistics and hard-codes the shortlinks in the binary, so there is no storage cost.
 It uses [AWS CloudFront][cf] for caching, so even if there are floods of traffic, the incurred cost is minimal.
+And, because it's all stateless and serverless, it should scale to basically any user load.

 ## How much does it cost?